Rt Hon. Patricia Scotland

 Other offices include Chancellor of the University of Greenwich, Patron of the Corporate Alliance Against Domestic Violence, Patron of Lifeline (Trinidad & Tobago) and the Caribbean Science Foundation.

-Hear Rt Hon Patricia Scotland speak at the Business Leaders Welcome Reception on 3 April and The Value of Sport: Maximising Opportunities in the Commonwealth event on 6 April at Commonwealth House.
+Hear Rt Hon Patricia Scotland speak at The Value of Sport: Maximising Opportunities in the Commonwealth event on 6 April at Commonwealth House.

 Registrations and RSVPs for the Trade 2018 Games Time Trade & Investment Program have now closed.
 We thank you for your interest.

 If you have enquiries, please contact firstname.lastname@example.org.